-Service: To that end I currently serve on the Board of Directors for the Alliance of Women Coaches, espnW (college committee), the Sports Advisory Network for the Women’s Sport Foundation, and the Tennis and Life Camp and Gustavus Women in Leadership (GWiL) Advisory Boards for Gustavus Adolphus College.
+Service: I currently serve on the Board of Directors for espnW (college committee), the Sports Advisory Network for the Women’s Sport Foundation, and Gustavus Women in Leadership (GWiL) Advisory Boards for Gustavus Adolphus College.

-Speaking & Educational Outreach: I give workshops and lectures to coaches, athletes, sport administrators, sport parents, educators and scholars on various aspects of my work.
+Speaking & Educational Outreach: I give workshops and lectures to coaches, athletes, sport administrators, boards, sport parents, educators, scholars and other stakeholders on various aspects of my work.
 For more information click on the Presentations & Workshops Tab.

 About This Blog: One Sport Voice This blog reflects my evolving critical perspective and voice on all things sport (see the “critical” link to find out more about this perspective).
 A critical perspective is not the same as being critical.
 The name choice for this blog is personal and intentional—LaVoi means “the voice” in French.
 Therefore I am literally and figuratively—One Sport Voice.
 I am a critical thinker, scholar, and researcher and advocate of girls & women in sport, youth sport, and coach & sport parent educator.

 My goal is to help readers see the issues I write about with a different perspective (not necessarily one that you agree with) and to provide those who have a similar perspective a place or find a kindred spirit.
 It is a place for me to explore ideas.
 Although I am one voice, many of the ideas in this blog begin with conversations with colleagues, friends, undergraduate and graduate students, and family, or an observation that usually starts with “Can you believe that…?” or “Really?
 Again!” or “Did you see…?”
 This blog is also about disseminating research information in a more timely and accessible way.